mightylastingcode/Renesas_s5d9_i2c_oled_display_ver2/README.md

 3.  en210.c/h (subroutines for AMS EN210 operations)
 4.  ssd1306_oled.c/h (subroutines for OLED module operations)

+5. S5D9_I2C_INT_ENV210_OLED.7z (7zip archive file for e2 studio project file for this project)  Unzip and import into your e2 studio.
+It is ready to run if you cannot make your project to work

 Datasheet:
 ENS210_DS000470_1-00.pdf (Temperature sensor datasheet) OLED Sepecification.pdf (OLED display module spec sheet)